sudeepnarkar/quick-share/README.md

 # Quick Share Application

-This is a photo sharing application.
+This is a photo sharing application with functionalties similiar to Pinterest.

 by [Sudeep Narkar](https://www.facebook.com/sudeep.narkar)